Resident234/php.net/pages/www.php.net_locale.getdisplayregion.php.md

 You don&apos;t have to have a fully-formed locale for the first parameter.
-This makes the function useful for getting the country name from any locale:
+This makes the function useful for getting the country name from any locale:<br><br>

 ```
 <?php